nobuyuki83/Physics-based_Animation_2021S/task6/README.md

-# Task6: Optimization with Constraints

 **this assignment is currently under development**

 ![under construction](../doc/mole.png)

 ----

+# Task6: Optimization with Constraints

+## Setting Up

 Pleae look at the following document for environment setup, creating branch, and making pull request.